 Place the screen material with the reflective side facing down.
 Smooth it out.
 Place the screen frame on the screen material with the brackets facing upward.

-Staple the material in place by stapling once on a lengthwise side, then moving to the opposite side and stapling there.
+Staple the material in place by wrapping it around the wood and stapling once on a lengthwise side.
+Then move to the opposite side and staple there.
 Work down the length from there.
 Finish by pulling the material at the end while stapling.
 Cut off excess.

 When mounting the screen material, it helps to have an assistant stretch back the material while you staple it.